- Location: Wisconsin

 In order to apply for a new CDL in Wisconsin, you must:

-- Be 21 years old if you wish to drive inside and outside of Wisconsin (interstate), and you must have been a licensed driver for at least one year.
+- Be 21 years old if you wish to drive inside and outside of Wisconsin (interstate).

 - Be at least 18 years old to drive inside the state of Wisconsin.